siddhant-vij/PokeChat-Universe/README.md

 - Why?
 I mean why not?

-Leveraging a local instance of the Llama3 model via Ollama, the app provides real-time chat features powered by WebSockets and SSE for a seamless experience.
+Leveraging a local instance of the Llama3 model via Ollama, the app provides real-time chat features powered by SSE (Server-Sent Events) for a seamless experience.

 The web app also includes OAuth2/OIDC-based login via Auth0, dynamic frontend features (search, sort, pagination), and a fully scalable backend with persistent chat histories stored in PostgreSQL.
 Designed with performance and scalability in mind, the app is capable of handling high volumes of concurrent users while maintaining a smooth, responsive interface.